SwedbankPay/developer.swedbankpay.com/checkout/v3/Authentication/redirect.md

 Once the payer has completed the purchase, you can perform a GET towards the `paymentOrders` resource to see the purchase state.

-You are now ready to capture the funds.
+You are now ready to `capture` the funds.
 Follow the link below to read more about capture and the other options you have after the purchase.

 {% include iterator.html prev_href="./"
                          prev_title="Introduction"
                          next_href="post-purchase"
                          next_title="Post Purchase" %}

+[abort-feature]: /checkout/v3/authentication/features/core/abort
 [callback]: /checkout/v3/authentication/features/technical-reference/callback
 [redirect-checkin]: /assets/img/checkout/authentication-redirect-checkin.png
 [redirect-payment-menu]: /assets/img/checkout/authentication-redirect-payment-menu.png